MARY AND MEGANs TV TROPES

 Atrocious Alias: Nicoletta nicknamed the unknown masked woman ''Hollow'' based on the little to no information they had about her (mostly focused on the fact that she seemed to target Medea mostly).

-Big Bad Wannabe: While Eve successfully claims the Nero Angelo title from Medea and proves dangerous to average humans and lower-tier demons, she is easily dealt with by Freki as soon as she targets him.
-Medea ultimately finishes her off after realizing Eve won't relinquish the title without a fight to the death.
+Big Bad Wannabe: While Eve successfully claims the Nero Angelo title from Medea and proves dangerous to the V7D due to her adaptive capability, she is easily dealt with by Freki as soon as she targets him.
+In the end, Medea shows that Eve only beat her because she ambushed her while she was already hurt.
+And then, when Medea later finds Eve limping away after getting wrecked by Freki, she finishes her off, knowing Eve won’t give up the title unless it’s in a fight to the death.

-Adaptive Ability: At first, she's quite manageable, especially with the V7D's competence and experience, but Hollow's mutations grant her traits perfectly tailored for fighting a standard military force.
-She begins replicating Medea's memories and uses them to study and counter the V7D's skills, escalating her threat level as they persist in confronting her.
+Adaptive Ability: At first, she’s relatively easy to handle, especially given the V7D's expertise and experience.
+But Hollow's mutations give her abilities that make her perfectly suited to battle a conventional military force.
+She starts replicating Medea's memories, using them to study and counter the V7D’s tactics, steadily increasing her threat as they continue to face her.

 Mood Swinger: To say Eve is "unstable" is being pretty nice about it, considering how easily she plunges into sadness and explodes with anger.